rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Pod `procMount` option

-Introduced as alpha in v1.12, and off-by-default beta in v1.31, `procMount` option has moved to an on-by-default beta in v1.33.
+The `procMount` option, introduced as alpha in v1.12, and off-by-default beta in v1.31, has moved to an on-by-default beta in v1.33.
 This enhancement improves Pod isolation by allowing users to fine-tune access to the `/proc` filesystem.
 Specifically, it adds a field to the Pod `securityContext` that lets you override the default behavior of masking and marking certain `/proc` paths as read-only.
 This is particularly useful for scenarios where users want to run unprivileged containers inside the Kubernetes Pod using user namespaces.
 Normally, the container runtime (via the CRI implementation) starts the outer container with strict `/proc` mount settings.
-However, to successfully run nested containers with an unprivileged Pod, users need a mechanism to relax those defaults and this feature enables exactly that.
+However, to successfully run nested containers with an unprivileged Pod, users need a mechanism to relax those defaults, and this feature provides exactly that.

 This work was done as part of [KEP-4265: add ProcMount option](https://kep.k8s.io/4265) led by SIG Node.

 ### CPUManager policy to distribute CPUs across NUMA nodes

 This feature adds a new policy option for the CPU Manager to distribute CPUs across Non-Uniform Memory Access (NUMA) nodes, rather than concentrating them on a single node.
-It aims to optimize CPU resource allocation by balancing workloads across multiple NUMA nodes, thereby improving performance and resource utilization in multi-NUMA systems.
+It optimizes CPU resource allocation by balancing workloads across multiple NUMA nodes, thereby improving performance and resource utilization in multi-NUMA systems.

 This work was done as part of [KEP-2902: Add CPUManager policy option to distribute CPUs across NUMA nodes instead of packing them](https://kep.k8s.io/2902) led by SIG Node.